josefinelofgren/hund-soker-hem-backend/README.md

 # Paw Patrol
 This app uses mongoDB Atlas as a database.
-The application is deployed at XXX.
-You will find the front end application [here](https://github.com/josefinelofgren/pawpatrol/blob/master/README.md).
+The application is deployed at Heroku.
+The front end is deployed at Github Pages and you will find the front end application [here](https://github.com/josefinelofgren/pawpatrol/blob/master/README.md).

 ## Run app live